sambitcreate/confetti-test/README.md

 ## License

-Private project - All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.